africanSuperStar/Swifty-GoGo/_posts/2019-09-24-reactive-programming-part-3.md

 title: Reactive Programming - Part 3
 date: 2019-09-24 18:49 +0200
 comments: true
+permalink: rxswift-part3
 ---

 In this post we will take a look at the creation of `Observables` by using the factory design pattern.

 Often you’ll want to create Observables and then get stuck, but realise that there is a bunch of setup code required to fulfill the needs of your specific objective.
 Sometimes all you want is a simple solution for creating Observables that when used at the call site, become easily maintainable.

 Or you go ahead and create an Observable but realise that you need another similar Observable with just a bit of tweaking.
 So you go ahead and create a very similar Observable.
-Or you are unsure of all the Observable type that you need before you create your solution.
+Or you are unsure of all the Observable types that you need before you create your solution.

 Let’s take a look at creating `Observables` with the factory design pattern by using extensions.

-Observable Creation with Defer
+#### Observable Creation with Defer

 _From reactivex.io_